 There are 11 species in the Forsythia genus and numerous cultivated varieties that vary in height, growth habit, bloom time, and to some degree, color.

-In our guide to growing forsythia, we discuss all you need to know to successfully cultivate this sturdy, long-lived bush, suitable for USDA Hardiness Zones 5-8.
 It requires a full sun location and well-draining soil with a pH of 6.5 to 7.5.

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.